peledies/pinwheelCanvas/README.md

 pinwheelCanvas
 ==============

-A tool adding visualality to the pinwheel spinning logo using canvas
+A tool adding visionality to the pinwheel spinning logo using canvas

 <a href="http://karnsonline.dyndns-home.com/pinwheelCanvas">Demo</a>